top of page

 A Collaborative Pediatric Cancer Research Awards Program streamlines the grant process for researchers, reviewers, and organizations.
 It is like the Common Application that the Ivy League schools use.

-Members include Arms Wide Open Childhood Cancer Foundation/The Truth 365, Rally Foundation for Childhood Cancer Research, Batcole Foundation, Open Hands Overflowing Hearts, Luke Tatsu Johnson Foundation, and Infinite Love for Kids Fighting Cancer, national nonprofit organizations dedicated to eliminating childhood cancer through innovative research in pediatric oncology.
+Members include Arms Wide Open Childhood Cancer Foundation/The Truth 365, Rally Foundation for Childhood Cancer Research, Kids Join The Fight and Infinite Love for Kids Fighting Cancer.
+These are all national nonprofit organizations dedicated to eliminating childhood cancer through innovative research in pediatric oncology.

 Members of the Collaboration may choose to co-fund or individually fund a grant.
 Each organization provides its own funding for grants it selects to fund and will be recognized as the donor in publications.
 Rally is the administrator of the grants.